hollyjphilly/RelaTable/README.md

 ## Technologies & Challenges
 With this project, I challenged myself to implement an interactive and animated JS project while forgoing the useful tools React and Canvas.
 I wanted to make something simple and useful, so I dreamed up Relatable, a visual tool that I wished I had access to when I first started learning about relational databases.

 I love to create useful things, so I dreamed up a lot of functionality for Relatable at the start.
 In addition to the base MVPs, I wanted to create robust animations, teach both one-to-many and many-to-many relationships, and make the database tables editable.
-While these are great features that I do plan to implement in the future, I decided to limit myself to the core functionality I knew I could complete within my four day timeline.
+While these are great features that still plan to implement in the future, I decided to limit myself to the core functionality I knew I could complete within my four day timeline.

 ## Implementation Timeline
 * Day 1 - basic page with button,table elements, and instructions